mutahilinet/Data-Tools/security_notes.md

 USING (exists (select 1 from profiles p where p.id = auth.uid() and p.role = 'admin'))
 WITH CHECK (exists (select 1 from profiles p where p.id = auth.uid() and p.role = 'admin'));

-CREATE POLICY "Users can select payments for their tickets" ON payments FOR SELECT
+CREATE POLICY "Students can select own loan records" ON borrow_records FOR SELECT
 USING (
   exists (
-    select 1 from tickets t
+    select 1 from students s
-    join customers c on c.customer_id = t.customer_id
-    where t.ticket_id = payments.ticket_id
+    where s.student_id = borrow_records.student_id -- Link loan to student ID
-      and c.auth_user_id = auth.uid()
+      and s.auth_user_id = auth.uid()             -- Verify ownership via auth ID
   )

 );

-CREATE POLICY "Users can insert payments for their tickets" ON payments FOR INSERT
+CREATE POLICY "Students can insert own loan records" ON borrow_records FOR INSERT
 WITH CHECK (
   exists (
-    select 1 from tickets t
+    select 1 from students s
-    join customers c on c.customer_id = t.customer_id
-    where t.ticket_id = payments.ticket_id
+    where s.student_id = borrow_records.student_id  -- Links the loan to a student ID
-      and c.auth_user_id = auth.uid()
+      and s.auth_user_id = auth.uid()               -- Verifies the student ID is owned by the current user )

   )
 );

-CREATE POLICY "Users can update payments for their tickets" ON payments FOR UPDATE
+CREATE POLICY "Students can update own loan records" ON borrow_records FOR UPDATE
 USING (
   exists (
-    select 1 from tickets t
+    select 1 from students s
-    join customers c on c.customer_id = t.customer_id
-    where t.ticket_id = payments.ticket_id
+    where s.student_id = borrow_records.student_id  -- Links the loan to the student's ID
-      and c.auth_user_id = auth.uid()
+      and s.auth_user_id = auth.uid()               -- Verifies the student ID is owned by the current user )
 )

+);
 )
 WITH CHECK (
   exists (
-    select 1 from tickets t
+    select 1 from students s
-    join customers c on c.customer_id = t.customer_id
-    where t.ticket_id = payments.ticket_id
+    where s.student_id = borrow_records.student_id -- Link loan to student ID
-      and c.auth_user_id = auth.uid()
+      and s.auth_user_id = auth.uid()              -- Verify ownership via auth ID
   )
+)
 );

-CREATE POLICY "Users can delete payments for their tickets" ON payments FOR DELETE
+CREATE POLICY "Students can delete own loan records" ON borrow_records FOR DELETE
 USING (
   exists (
-    select 1 from tickets t
+    select 1 from students s
-    join customers c on c.customer_id = t.customer_id
-    where t.ticket_id = payments.ticket_id
+    where s.student_id = borrow_records.student_id  -- Links the loan record to the student ID
-      and c.auth_user_id = auth.uid()
+      and s.auth_user_id = auth.uid()               -- Verifies the student ID is owned by the current user )
-  )

 );

 ```